Emmanuel Delicata

 Emmanuel Delicata is a Maltese wine producer.

 History

-Emmanuel Delicata is Malta’s oldest family run winery producing the widest range of Malta grown wines with George Delicata leading the firm.
-The company was established in 1907.
+Emmanuel Delicata, established in 1907, is Malta’s oldest family run winery producing the widest range of Malta grown wines with George Delicata leading the firm.

 Production

 In the vineyard, Emmanuel Delicata developed and implemented the ‘Vines for Wines’ project in 1994, in a collaborative effort with the farming community to plant more vineyards with international grape varieties.
 ‘Vines for Wines’ still promotes sustainable practices which are environmentally sound, economically feasible and socially equitable.